Lempwick/Help-Desk-support-simulation/README.md

 **Lessons Learned:**
 Always confirm account creation with system commands.
 Validate access rights to avoid privilege escalation.
 A secure SFTP user setup is critical for access-limited workflows.

+**Project Summary**

+## 🧠 What I Learned

+Through this hands-on lab, I developed real-world Tier 1 IT support skills, including:

+- **Technical Troubleshooting**
+  Learned how to methodically diagnose and resolve hardware, software, and access issues across Windows and Linux environments.

+- **Documentation & Ticketing**
+  Practiced structured issue documentation and professional communication using a real ticketing platform (osTicket), simulating workplace expectations.

+- **System Administration Basics**
+  Created and managed local user accounts, verified access permissions, and used commands like `adduser`, `getent`, and `lusrmgr.msc` to simulate real admin tasks.

+- **Environment Setup & Tooling**
+  Installed and configured Apache, MySQL, PHP, and osTicket in a LAMP stack — reinforcing package management and system configuration.

+- **Soft Skills**
+  Wrote user-friendly responses, followed up on issues, and practiced concise technical writing for clarity and empathy.

+This project strengthened my confidence in supporting real users and prepared me for entry-level IT roles with practical, demonstrable skills.

+Copy and paste this directly into your README.md — let me know if you want it appended to your full doc or want a downloadable version! 💾📄